vikaschoudhary16/istio/README_UPDATING_ISTIO.md

 ```

-3. If you have to rebuild all Istio docker containers, run the trigger_istio_release.sh script below
+3. If you have to rebuild all Istio docker containers, run the `trigger_istio_release.sh` script below.

 ```bash
 #!/bin/bash